PedroMDiniz/traceotools/README.md

 ## Auxiliary functions

 ### runtraceo(path,fname)
 Checks operating system (Windows or Linux) and runs TRACEO on the specified path with the input file specified by fname.
-Manually copies and deletes LOGFIL and WAVFIL files during execution with system-specific commands.
 If a previous TRACEO output (.mat) of the same type with the default name exists, deletes it to avoid file corruption on overwriting.

 ### munk(z,z1=1300,c1=1500)